tarellel/bootstrap_views_generator/README.md

                                             # Default: false
 --layout                                    # Over-write your application layout file with a bootstrap based layout
                                             # Default: false
+--devise                                    # If you want to generate bootstrap based devise views
+                                            # Default: false
 ```

 ## Options